On this page

 - To promote the positive, inclusive aspects of academic surgery

 - To inspire and recruit potential academic surgeons

 - To provide an insight into academic practice

-Clinical Academic Pathways Working Party
+Clinician Researcher Committee (previously Clinical Academic Pathways Working Party)

 The Royal Australasian College of Surgeons, through the Section of Academic Surgery has a key focus on creating and sustaining the next generation of the clinical academic workforce.
 The Clinical Academic Pathways Working Party was formed to take this work forward.

-The aims of this working party are:
+The aims of the CRC are:

 - to develop a strategic framework that will identify the requirements (including gaps, overlaps and obstacles) for embedding Clinical Academic career pathways within the Australian and New Zealand Medical system, and

 - to investigate means by which active support can be provided to host institutions wishing to build new clinical academic training pathways/positions throughout the continuum of training in collaboration with the relevant training, regulatory and professional bodies (including medical schools and postgraduate medical colleges).